 Intersections are involved in approximately 40 percent of all motor vehicle accidents.
 This number increases significantly when accidents involving pedestrians are considered.
 As a thriving and popular city in Southern Florida, Miami is home to some of the most dangerous intersections in the country.

 More pedestrian accidents are reported at these intersections in Miami-Dade County than anywhere else in the area:

 - NE First Avenue and NE Sixth Street

 Call Miami Pedestrian Accident Attorney Boris Lavent Today

 Thousands of pedestrians are injured in Miami every year.
 If you’ve been injured as a pedestrian in Miami and someone else is to blame, you have the right to file a claim for damages.
 The money you recover can help to cover expensive medical bills, make up for lost income during recovery, and even compensate for the emotional stress of the accident.

-At Lavent Law, our Miami pedestrian accident lawyers understand that an accident can turn your life upside-down.
+At Lavent Law, P.A., our Miami pedestrian accident lawyers understand that an accident can turn your life upside-down.
 We’re here to help you assert your rights and get the money you deserve.
 Call today to schedule a free consultation and learn more.